 - Portfolio Tracker — A free tracking tool that aggregates your entire investment portfolio in one place.
 Cost: free.
 Minimum investment: none.

 - Asset Management — Keep your portfolio balanced and diversified while maximizing your investment earning potential.
 Cost: free for the first $10,000; after that, 0.25% per year.
 Minimum investment: $2,000.

 Once you’ve linked all of your investment accounts, SigFig gives advice and shows the performance of your entire portfolio.

-SigFig currently has apps for iPhone, iPad, iTouch, Apple Watch, Android and Windows 8 tablet.
+- SigFig Mobile Apps — SigFig currently has apps for iPhone, iPad, iTouch, Apple Watch, Android and Windows 8 tablet.
 For this review of SigFig, I tested the iPhone app.

-According to Gregg, a representative of the company, by analyzing data from SigFig’s $350B in tracked assets, they discovered that 90 percent of investors in their service have costly problems, from cash flow drag to poor diversification.
-In an effort to rectify this, SigFig recently launched a new feature called SigFig Guidance.
+According to Gregg, a representative of the company, analyzing data from $350 billion in tracked assets led to the discovery that 90% of investors in the service had costly problems, from cash flow drag to poor diversification.
+In an effort to rectify this, SigFig launched a feature called SigFig Guidance.